NativeScript/nativescript-app-templates/packages/template-hello-world-ng/README.md

 ```

 **NB:** Please, have in mind that the master branch may refer to dependencies that are not on NPM yet!

+# Issues

+Issues related to `template-hello-world-ng` template should be logged in the https://github.com/NativeScript/NativeScript repository.